Pocket Monsters Stadium: Gameplay

 Battles in Stadium function similarly to battles in the Game Boy Pokémon games, with players using different moves to battle Pokémon used by opponent trainers.
 Pocket Monsters Stadium uses connectivity with the Nintendo 64 Transfer Pak to connect with the Game Boy games Pokémon Red, Green, Blue, and Yellow.
 Using the "Registration" feature, players can import Pokémon, and then use them in battles against CPU controlled opponents or other players.
 If players do not have access to a Game Boy, they can use rental Pokémon with pre-determined sets of moves.
 In the game's "Tournament" mode, players assemble a team of six Pokémon, then select three Pokémon from their team for each battle against a CPU opponent.
 The opposing Trainers in Tournament mode are based on the finalists of official Pokémon championships held in Japan between 1996 and 1998.
 Tournament mode is split into two "divisions" based on the level of the opponents' Pokémon: one for levels 1–30, and one for levels 50–55.
 A "Free Battle" mode allows players to battle CPU opponents or other players using a full team of six Pokémon with no level restrictions.

 The game features several game mode options.
 The "Computer" option allows players to store their Pokémon in Stadium, with a "Picture Book" option allowing players to create a "photo album" and organize the stored Pokémon, allowing players to view their models.
 The "Quick Look" option allows players to view the stats and information related to an individual Pokémon, while a "Collection" feature lets players view information about any given species to find strategies for facing them.
-Players can also emulate a connected Pokemon game through their television using Stadiums "GB" function.
+Players can also emulate a connected Pokémon game through their television using Stadiums "GB" function.

 For the first time in the Pokémon franchise's history, Pokémon utilized three-dimensional models.
 An announcer commentates over battles.
 Completing either tournament division with a Pikachu transferred from the Game Boy games allows players to teach that Pikachu the move Surf, a move it cannot learn otherwise.
 This can in turn be used to unlock a special minigame in Pokémon Yellow.